alih92/readme-generator/README.md

   This project is licensed under the MIT license.

   ## Contributing
-  Contact the developer using the details below
+  Contact the developer using the dtails below

   ## Tests
   To run tests, run the following command: